Which Panasonic camera to buy?

 Panasonic launched the first mirrorless camera when it debuted the Lumix G1 back in 2008, and over the years the company has developed an extensive range of Lumix cameras, as well as travel compacts and big zoom bridge cameras.
 In this guide we’ll round up the best Panasonic cameras for what you want to film or photograph.
 But first, let’s explain the Lumix range.

-Panasonic has split its Lumix mirrorless cameras into four families over the years.
+Panasonic has split its Lumix mirrorless cameras into four families over the years, but with the launch of its full-frame S range, there are now five.

 GH series cameras